 Perhaps the most important collaboration element of all — beyond any technology, workflow or process — is your culture.
 Even with the newest, greatest technology, a culture that is rigid about change and risk-averse will spoil any efforts to successfully collaborate.

-Think about the desired end result: if you want innovative, cross-functional solutions to solve big problems and tackle promising opportunities, you need a culture that promotes creativity and trust and supports teams in taking risks, learning quickly and working together toward a common purpose.
+Think about the desired end result: if you want innovative, cross-functional solutions to solve big, business problems and tackle promising opportunities, you need a culture that promotes creativity and trust and supports teams in taking risks, learning quickly and working together toward a common purpose.
 Ultimately, culture can either be your biggest asset or biggest obstacle during collaboration.

 Fostering a collaborative culture takes time and intention.
 Your audience may be reluctant at first because trust is low and fear is high.
 Thankfully, with permission, encouragement, purpose and action, you can overcome these collaboration barriers.
 This process doesn't happen overnight, but with consistent actions, you will earn trust and help transform your culture.